edwineduuh/airbnb-clone-project/README.md

 - Rate limiting restricts how many requests a user can make in a given time.
 It helps prevent abuse, spam, and protects the server from being overwhelmed by too many requests.
 ## Data Encryption
 - Data transmitted between the client and server will be encrypted.
 This ensures that sensitive information like passwords and payment details are protected from attackers.

+### CI/CD Pipeline
+## What is CI/CD?
+- Continuous Integration (CI) and Continuous Deployment (CD) are practices that automate the process of integrating code changes into a shared repository and deploying these changes to production.
+CI ensures that code is tested and integrated regularly, while CD automates the deployment process to make sure updates are delivered efficiently and reliably.
+## Importance for the Project
+- CI/CD pipelines improve development efficiency, reduce manual errors, and ensure that code is always in a deployable state.
+By automating the build, test, and deployment processes, teams can deliver new features and bug fixes faster, while maintaining high-quality standards.
+## Tools Used for CI/CD
+- GitHub Actions: An automation tool that can help us create workflows to build, test, and deploy the code with each commit.
+- Docker: Used for creating consistent environments for both development and production, ensuring that the code works uniformly across different platforms.
+- Travis CI: An open-source CI/CD service used for automatic testing and deployment of applications.